huynguy-db/arcion-docs/content/docs/source-setup/BigQuery.md

     ```BASH
     vi conf/src/bigquery.yaml
     ```
-2. Currently, Arcion only supports snapshot mode for BigQuery as source.
+2. Currently, Arcion only supports snapshot mode for BigQuery as Source.
 So make the necessary changes as follows in the `snapshot` section of the configuration file:

     ```YAML
     snapshot: